nikshcherbakov/smart-home-manager/README.md

 # Smart Home Manager

 ***Smart Home Manager*** is a project that can help you to receive the information about humidity and temperature in the room within your home wifi network.
-It is also possible to use Google Voice Api to a partucilar task with your smart home (for now it is only possible to turn a led on, but any other home device could be fit in instead).
+It is also possible to use Google Voice Api to a particular task with your smart home (for now it is only possible to turn a led on, but any other home device could be fit in instead).

 <p align="center">